 Depending on the nature of the project, additional approvals may be needed before the proposal is submitted to the Office of Research.
 Projects requiring special assistance from the offices of Information Technology Services, Environmental Health and Safety, or Plant Operations (if alterations are required to the physical plant) must be signed off by the applicable responsible official.

 The following paper documents may also be required for internal approval:

 - Cost Share Authorization Form

-- Conflict of Interest Form (Federal)

 - Subrecipient Commitment Form

-- Drug Free Workplace Certification (Federal)
+- Indirect Cost Waiver (as needed)

 B. Proposal Submissions